Lagg/steamodd/README.md

 # Steamodd #

-Steam tools library written in Python.
+Steam odds and ends

 ## Overview ##

-Steamodd contains of several useful tools for working with Steam related data:
+Steamodd implements a set of tools for working with the Steam API and related data:

 * Steam API interface wrappers
 * Steam inventory manager (SIM)